Santo Tomas de Castilla

 Drumming Dancing and Dinner Indigenous Garifuna Style

-Immerse yourself in Garifuna culture with an evening of drumming, dancing, and dinner under a traditional thatch palapa.
-You will be treated to a 45-minute professional performance of traditional rhythms and songs, followed by an opportunity to join in a dancing lesson.
-To conclude your experience, relax and enjoy a traditional Garifuna meal of "hudut," which is fillet fish sautéed in coconut milk and served with mashed plantain.
+Experience a Garifuna drumming, dancing, and dinner extravaganza under a beautiful traditional Thatch Palapa on the edge of Punta Gorda town.
+After a brief overview of the local culture, you will enjoy a 45-minute professional performance of traditional rhythms and even have the opportunity to join a dancing lesson.
+Once you have worked up an appetite, relax and savor a traditional meal of "hudut," featuring fish sautéed in coconut milk served with mashed plantain.

 1.5 hours From $65